-When asked about opportunities for automation, physicians prioritize automating administrative tasks over patient interactions.
-But despite listing many use cases for automation, few physicians report they have been implemented at their organizations (figure 5).
+When asked about opportunities for automation, physicians prioritise automating administrative tasks over patient interactions.
+But despite listing many use cases for automation, few physicians report they have been implemented at their organisations (figure 5).

-Among activities presented in the survey, physicians say coding and completing prior authorization requirements (typically performed by other staff) are most promising for automation.
+Among activities presented in the survey, physicians say coding and completing prior authorisation requirements (typically performed by other staff) are most promising for automation.
 Two in five physicians believe that tasks associated with patient interactions do not lend themselves to automation.
-One in five reports that data entry for quality reporting is already automated in their organizations, the top response for availability.
+One in five reports that data entry for quality reporting is already automated in their organisations, the top response for availability.

 Case study 2 demonstrates that routine administrative processes can be candidates to leverage technology, whereas case study 3 shows that large efficiency gains can be achieved through a curated patient history and that automating certain patient interactions can actually improve patient experience.

 One health system implemented a fully automated system that looks at schedules and identifies appointment cancellations.
 Once a cancellation is found, it contacts patients on a waiting list to offer them earlier appointments to book online.
 This improves patient experience—giving them an earlier appointment—and reduces no-shows due to late cancellations.
 It also eliminates the classic phone tag between receptionists and patients.